-Bratislava, Slovakia – At the close of Thursday’s deadline, a grand total number of fifteen candidates (13 men and 2 women), most of whom are labelled as independent and unknown from the general public, have announced their candidacy to become Slovakia’s next president.
+Bratislava, Slovakia – At the close of Thursday’s deadline, a grand total number of fifteen candidates (13 men and 2 women), most of whom are labelled as independent and unknown from the general public, have announced their candidacy to become Slovakia’s next president. who’s who election

 “All (15) of them met the legislative criteria, either submitted at least 15 signatures of MP’s or 15.000 signatures of citizens”, spokesperson for the Slovak Parliament Tomas Koscelnik confirmed on Friday. slovakia election

 These elections come at a critical time in Slovak politics, one year after mass protests triggered by the murder of young investigative journalist Jan Kuciak forced Prime Minister Robert Fico out of office – but not out of politics.
 Although the president doesn’t wield much power in day-to-day politics, this election is seen as an important indicator of Slovakia’s political and European future, as uncertainties loom over the fate of the EU member state and Eurozone country, with commentators speculating whether the country will join the rising tide of euroscepticism and illiberalism sweeping the EU and Central Europe in particular. slovakia election